 Nightcap National Park

-Explore ancient World Heritage-listed rainforests of Nightcap National Park near Lismore in north-eastern NSW.
-Ideal for school excursions, you’ll find great campgrounds, picnic areas, walks and stunning views.
+Explore ancient World Heritage-listed rainforest in Nightcap National Park, near Lismore in north-eastern NSW.
+Ideal for a day trip or overnight adventure, you’ll find great campgrounds, picnic areas, walks and stunning views.

 Read more about Nightcap National Park

 Nightcap National Park, part of the Gondwana Rainforests of Australia World Heritage Area, is a dramatically beautiful park full of ancient rainforests, magical waterways and spectacular views.

 The lush rainforest provides a home for the newly discovered nightcap oak as well as a number of threatened animal species, including Albert's lyrebird and Fleay's barred frog which takes shelter under leaf litter and makes an 'ok-ok-ok-ok-ok' after rain.